- Keep your tires properly inflated to help your car run more efficiently — it can save you up to two weeks’ worth of gas each year.

 Do your research and plan ahead

-While gas prices tend to rise and fall in tandem, there are always those stations that somehow manage to undercut everyone else.
-Do your research online before you leave so you know who has the deals on fuel.
-You can easily get up-to-date prices at nearby stations, price predictions and average gas prices by province or state with virtual tools like GasBuddy.com or TomorrowsGasPriceToday.com.
+While gas stations tend to raise and lower their prices in tandem, there are always those stations that somehow manage to undercut everyone else.
+Do your research online before you leave, so you know which one has the best deal on fuel.

-- Your tires.
-Keeping your tires properly inflated helps your car run efficiently and can save you up to two weeks’ worth of gas each year.
+- Keep your tires properly inflated to help your car run efficiently — it can save you up to two weeks’ worth of gas each year.

-- Your motor oil.
-Improve your gas mileage by one to 2% by using the manufacturer’s recommended grade of motor oil.
+- Improve your gas mileage by 1-2% by using the manufacturer’s recommended grade of motor oil.
 If you use anything else, you’re likely not getting all you can from your car.

 Now that you’re on the road, consider this checklist of ways to make your vehicle even more fuel-efficient:

 - Reduce the amount of baggage you have in the vehicle to achieve better fuel economy.
-For every 100 additional pounds you store in your car, you are lowering the mileage you get per tank by one to 2%.
+For every 100 additional pounds you store in your car, you are lowering the mileage you get per tank by 1-2%.

-- Remove roof racks if they’re not being used.
+- Remove unused roof racks.
 A roof rack takes a toll on your car’s aerodynamics, causing drag and decreasing your car’s fuel efficiency.

 - Accelerate and brake smoothly.
-It’s estimated that hard starts and stops can lower your gas mileage by roughly 15 to 30% at highway speeds and 10 to 40% in stop-and-go traffic.
+It’s estimated that hard starts and stops can lower your gas mileage by roughly 15-30% at highway speeds and 10-40% in stop-and-go traffic.

-- Don’t speed.
-At 120 km/h, a vehicle uses about 20% more fuel than at 100 km/h.
-You can also use cruise control on the highway to reduce your gas use by as much as 35%.
+- Driving at 120 km/h uses about 20% more fuel than 100 km/h.
+You can also use cruise control on the highway to reduce your gas usage by as much as 35%.

 Put your plastic to work

-There may be no escaping the need to purchase gas when you’re a car owner (unless you’ve gone full electric!), but you can minimize your costs with a credit card that rewards you with money or even free gas… just for buying gas!
+There is no escaping purchasing gas when you’re a car owner (unless you’ve gone fully electric), but you can minimize your costs with a gas rewards credit card that offers cash back or points for filling up the tank.

 Leave your wheels behind

 While it might not make a lot of sense on a road trip, consider leaving your car behind when you can.
 Once at your destination, take a stroll or rent bikes instead of driving, eat at nearby restaurants, and discover local attractions.
-After a long road trip, you might just want to try different forms of transportation anyway.
+It can cut your fuel consumption and save you money.